 Understanding the Physical Abilities Test

-A physical ability test (PAT) is a series of tasks done in a clinical environment that tries to replicate the physical demands of a job description as closely as possible.
-The purpose of this test is to evaluate the capacity of an employee to perform work related physical tasks as needed.
-PAT’s are most often administered to employees before they are placed in a physically demanding position, but many companies also choose to administer a PAT after an employee returns to work post-injury to determine if they are fit for duty.
+A physical ability test (PAT) consists of a series of tasks done in a clinical environment.
+A PAT tries to replicate the physical demands of a job description as closely as possible.
+The PAT evaluates the employee’s capacity to perform work-related physical tasks as needed.
+Employers most often administer PAT’s to employees before placing them in a physically demanding position.
+However, many companies also choose to administer a PAT after an employee returns to work post-injury to determine if they are fit for duty.

-The PAT was developed to include everyday physical tasks an employee might face while working, and because each industry and position is different, PAT’s at Mobile Health are customized for each client.
-Things like lifting weights, standing and sitting repeatedly, pushing wheelchairs, and other such work related tasks can be included in the test to evaluate an employee’s readiness to work in physically intensive environments.
+The PAT includes everyday physical tasks an employee might face while working.
+Acknowledging differences among industries and positions, Mobile Health customizes PAT’s for each client.
+Consequently, it may include tasks like lifting weights, standing and sitting repeatedly, pushing wheelchairs, and other such work related tasks.
+That allows the test to evaluate an employee’s readiness to work in physically intensive environments.

-For the healthcare industry, Mobile Health developed a special PAT call HPAT (Healthcare Physical Abilities Test) that is acceptable for may provider positions in healthcare organizations such as home care workers and nurses.
-The HPAT evaluates:
+For the healthcare industry, Mobile Health developed a special PAT called the Healthcare Physical Abilities Test (HPAT).
+Healthcare organizations find the HPAT acceptable for many provider positions, such as home care workers and nurses.

 - Range of motions of upper extremities

 - Body mechanics

 The simple process of scheduling your employee’s PAT at Mobile Health begins with setting up an account.
 Because Mobile Health customizes each client’s physical abilities tests, our account managers will help you review your organization’s needs and design a package for your organization.

 Part of your account set-up includes access to the Mobile Health Client Portal.
 The Client Portal provides the ability to schedule your employees for any tests or procedures at any Mobile Health location.
 The results will be delivered electronically to the Client Portal in a HIPAA compliant format following a completed exam.